For best results use high quality source material that hasn't been compressed before.

 This compressor uses svgo to remove the data that is unnecessary for display.
 Furthermore, another extreme compression stage has been added, which again brings between about 10 and 20 percent savings in compression, making the result even considerably smaller than vecta.io's nano-compressor.

-Browser support for SVGThere are a lot of articles about online image compression tools in the net, most of them are very superficial.
-Usually they end with a simple: "It generates smaller pictures, so it's got to be better."
+There are a lot of articles about online image compression tools in the net, most of them are very superficial.

 Learn why such statements are most of the time meaningless, understand the technical background, and find out which tool you should use as of today.